 So what is the bottom line for personal genetic testing?
 Well, I would say it’s basically a recreational exercise at this point.
 Knowing your roots can be heartwarming and, for some, reassuring.
 Health wise, there is little most of us will gain that couldn’t be obtained from a careful family history.
 Indeed, that’s why your doctor asks about your mom and dad and not your 23andme results.
 But the ability to make predictions about health is improving and the testing companies send updates when new discoveries are made and applied to your genetic (raw) results on file.
-Also, as time goes on more precise DNA analysis, such as sequencing, will become available at an affordable price and will provide a more detailed and comprehensive picture of one’s genetic profile.
+Also, as time goes on more precise DNA analysis, such as sequencing, will become available at an affordable price and will provide a more detained and comprehensive picture of one’s genetic profile.
 In the meantime, why not have the test run and have some fun learning a little about yourself.
 If nothing else, just experiencing first-hand the impact of the amazing DNA molecule on our lives gives us an appreciation for the Psalmist’s thought “I praise you because I am fearfully and wonderfully made”.

 A colleague recently recommended that I consider joining a church small-group doing the “Daniel Fast”.
 Here’s what the fast is all about, according to Wikipedia… “The Daniel Fast is a religious partial fast that is popular among Evangelical Protestants in the United States in which meat, wine, and other rich foods are avoided in favor of vegetables and water for typically three weeks in order to draw the believer closer to God” Sound good?
 You bet.
-But in reality this is a great example of a poor health practice.
+But in reality this is a great example of a poor health practices.
 What will happen on the fast is that followers will lose 10 pounds at the end of the three weeks.
-They will be very happy with that and tell all thier friends.
+They will be very happy with that and tell all there friends.
 But the plan is intentionally short term and unintentionally non-sustainable.
 So the followers go back to eating as they had before, and one month later, they’ve gained back the 10 pounds and 5 pounds more.
 Do they tell others about that?
 Not so much, and the plan is perceived by the congregation as a “success”.

 And what’s ironic is that the plan leaves out a food that is not only healthy but a frequent part of Jesus’ diet – fish.
 Furthermore, the “Plan” focuses on food choices only, and totally missies the equally important aspect of movement when it comes to health.